GDATASoftwareAG/vaas-helm/docker/README.md

 # VaaS Docker Compose Setup Guide

-This guide explains how to set up and run the VaaS (Verdict as a Service) system using Docker Compose.
+This guide explains how to set up and run the VaaS (Verdict as a Service) system with only GdScan using Docker Compose.

 ## Prerequisites